CBSC73/pm566-fall2022-labs/HW2/Homework2.md

 | Male   | 590 |       16.78        |  2103.79  |    307.51    |

 Table 2.
 Forced expiratory volume in 1 second (mL) (FEV1) by Sex

+\#*Males have a higher risk of asthma comapred to females in this dataset, 17% versus 12%.
+Males have a higher FEV1 and this is likely due to them just being larger and having bigger lungs capable of larger expiratory volumes.*

 ``` r
 #Table 3